esmuigors2/Prep2Cry/README.md

        1. The compound name (to use in the filenames and cooment lines in input files);
        2. The type of geometry used in this calculation (crystal, molecule or a geometry from an external file NAME.gui or fort.34 **which must be manually placed in the directory prepared by the script**);
        3. The type of calculation You want (single-point energy, geometry optimization, frequency calculation, elastic constant calculation, etc.);
-       4. If the type selected was "frequency", then additional prompt is for frequancy calculation options (IR or Raman intensities, etc.) – You can just press `Enter` for none;
+       4. If the type selected was "frequency", then additional prompt is for frequency calculation options (IR or Raman intensities, etc.) – You can just press `Enter` for none;
+       4. If the type selected was "geometry optimization" or "elastic constants", then additional prompt is for pressure in GPa to be applied during the calculations – You can just press `Enter` for none;

+          The pressure will be converted from GPa to atomic units if needed, using precisely as many significant digits as in the input.
        5. Whether Mulliken population analysis will be run in the end of calculation;
        6. Which density grid should be used (if You just press `Enter`, XLGRID will be used);
        7. The list of all functionals You want to use, separated by space; e.g.,